 Maybe it’s just that 2021 has forced us to experience the world from our lounge-rooms, but we’re seeing more urban, street art – like Hijack Art’s anti-authoritarian, political satire – move from public walls to private rooms.
 The urge to rebel and break free is personified in prints and murals. inspiring us to flout convention.
 And who does this better than Banksy himself?
 Throughout the pandemic, Banksy has used his art to convey political messages and provide support to healthcare workers.
 These artistic stunts, as they’re often labelled, only serve to make him more popular than ever.

 Contemporary and Abstract Art

 From bright colours and patterns, to minimalist designs – 2021 has it all.
 Influenced by minimalist interior design trends and the lithographs and simple forms of Henri Matisse we’ve seen an emergence of soft, feminine line work of Quib's and curvy abstracts from Atelier CPH.
-Then going one step further, we see how chaos can become order in work like Theory II, and and Satellite.
+Then going one step further, we see how chaos can become order in work like Theory II, and Satellite Moons.

 Female figures are featuring heavily in art this year, such as in the art of David Bromley.
 Combining demure imagery of attractive women, overlaid with bold tones and floral patterns, his work is provocative and commanding.
 While Jai Vasicek’s female forms are portrayed in muted pastel tones, using patterns and textures to give them a tribal, ethereal feel.
 Appealing to our inner vagabond, Jai’s forms inspire a reverence in his subjects.
 They often feature halos, perhaps in reference the spiritual side of ourselves.
 They’re a compelling addition to any room.